Shefali Razdan Duggal

 is an Indian-American political activist and diplomat who served as the United States ambassador to the Netherlands from 2022 to 2025.
 She was previously appointed by President Barack Obama to the United States Holocaust Memorial Council, which supervises the United States Holocaust Memorial Museum, for a term which expired in January 2018.

-Razdan Duggal served on the board of Emily's List, served as a Deputy National Finance Director of the Democratic National Committee and recently served on the National Finance Committee of Joe Biden for President 2020.
-Razdan Duggal recently accepted an invitation to join the Leadership and Character Council at Wake Forest University (Winston-Salem NC).
-Shefali is also a Creative Artists Agency (CAA) speaker.
+Razdan Duggal served on the board of Emily's List, served as a deputy national finance director of the Democratic National Committee and served on the National Finance Committee of Joe Biden for President 2020.

+Razdan Duggal is currently a member of the Council on Foreign Relations, Center for American Progress (International Policy Advisory Council), Council of American Ambassadors, Women’s Foreign Policy Group (WFPG), Women’s Foreign Policy Network, Leadership & Character Council at Wake Forest University, USC Center on Public Diplomacy and a Board Member of the Netherlands America Foundation.

 Early life and education

-Shefali Razdan was born on 22 November 1971 in Haridwar, in the Indian state of Uttar Pradesh (now in Uttarakhand, India) into an ethnically Kashmiri family.
-Her parents traced their ancestral origin to Kashmiri Pandits who had migrated from their native Vale of Kashmir to the Gangetic Plains several centuries ago.

-Razdan moved to the United States with her family at the age of two and grew up in Cincinnati, Ohio.
+A Kashmiri Pandit born in Haridwar, Uttar Pradesh (present day Uttarakhand), Razdan Duggal moved to the United States at the age of two and grew up in Cincinnati, Ohio.
 She was raised by a single mom, who worked two minimum wage jobs to support the family, working hard as a seamstress during the day and cutting vegetables at the local grocery store in the evening.
 Shefali became a naturalized U.S. citizen on November 16, 1990.

-Razdan Duggal holds a Bachelor of Science degree in Mass Communication, with a minor in Political Science from Miami University in Oxford, Ohio, and a Master of Arts degree in Media Ecology from New York University.
+Ambassador Razdan Duggal holds a Bachelor of Science degree in mass communication, with a minor in political science from Miami University in Oxford, Ohio, and a Master of Arts degree in media ecology from New York University.
 She also received an honorary doctorate from Miami University.